Hua-Zhou/Hua-Zhou.github.io/publication.md

 Please feel free to email me <hua_zhou@ncsu.edu> if you have any comments.

+**H Zhou** and K Lange.
+(2015) Path following in the exact penalty method of convex programming, [_Computational Optimization and Applications_](http://www.springer.com/mathematics/journal/10589), in press.

 W Xiao, Y Wu and **H Zhou**.
 (2014) ConvexLAR: an extension of least angle regression, [_Journal of Computational and Graphical Statistics_](http://www.tandfonline.com/doi/abs/10.1080/10618600.2014.962700#.VDWLPildXQk), in press.
 Least angle regression with a general convex loss.